 What you'll need

-With the Type tool, insert a cursor anywhere in the line.
-In Paragraph Formatting Controls, type a number in Drop Cap Number of Lines to increase the drop cap’s height.
+With the Type tool, insert a cursor anywhere in the first line.
+Click More Options (three dots) in the Paragraph section of the Properties panel.
+Type a number in Drop Cap Number of Lines to increase the drop cap’s height.
 Make it as large as you like; we made our drop cap as tall as our poem (nine lines).

-To add space around the drop cap, insert your cursor between the drop cap and the next letter and increase Kerning (space between consecutive letters) in the Control panel.
+With the Type tool selected, insert your cursor between the drop cap and the next letter, and increase Kerning (space between consecutive letters) in the Character section.

 Instead of a drop shadow, you could fill your drop cap with colorful artwork.
 Select the outlined drop cap with the Selection tool, and then choose Object > Content > Graphic.
 Now choose File > Place and select any vector drawing, pattern, or photo to enhance your drop cap.